Michaelstanden/Circus-Superstar-Katharine-Arnold/README.md

 ### - A gallery of photos

-* Collection of images retaining their height placed side by side for impactful collage effect on screen.
+* Responsive images retaining their height placed side by side for impactful collage effect on screen.

 ### - Fixed heading and navigation bar

 * This is to ensure easy access and navigation throughout the site.
 A visitor can easily jump between image, videos and contact pages without having to endlessly scroll.
+The Navbar will also have a background that has a gradient of light grey so users can easily read the text when scrolling through the site.
+It will be fixed to ensure users can jump quickly through the site if needed.

 ### - Videos

-* Links to videos and showreel acts as well as a pdf view link of a risk assessment to provide technical physical work of Katharine, as well as technical safety aspects required for her acts accessible in one place.
+* Links to videos and showreel acts as well as a pdf view link of a risk assessment to provide physical work of Katharine, as well as technical safety aspects required for her acts.
+Accessible in one place.

 ### - Contact Form.

 * A form where the visitor can submit their details and possible comment about the website or interest to book Katharine or consultancy queries.
+It has three input boxes containing text fields.
+These are for Name, Email and a message you want to send to Katharine.

 ### - Address and Social Media links in footer

 * The address and social media in the footer across all pages to ensure easy access to professional social media throughout the site.
+They will open on a separate page so they do not take viewers away from the site.

 ### - About page

-* concise, informative and punchy resume and history of Katharine’s projects, and events as a circus artist.
-It highlights in bold the key elements of her resume and has eye catching performance shot at the side to aide the visual representation of her on stage presence.
+* Concise, informative and punchy resume and history of Katharine’s projects, and events as a circus artist.
+It highlights in bold the key elements of her resume and has eye catching performance shot at the side to aid the visual representation of her on stage presence.

+---
+## Wire Frames
+* The wireframes for the initial website were drawn by hand and can be located [here]( https://github.com/Michaelstanden/Circus-Superstar-Katharine-Arnold/blob/master/Wireframes/Wire-frames.pdf).

+* When designing the initial layout of the website I provided a sketch for how I envisioned the website to look on both desktops and mobile phones.

 ---